Jewish Studies

 Sohail Hashmi, Professor of International Relations on the Alumnae Foundation and Professor of Politics

-Jeremy King, Professor of History
+Jeremy King, Professor of History, On Leave 2024-2025

-Madeleine Cohen, Visiting Lecturer in Jewish Studies
+Madeleine Cohen, Visiting Assistant Professor of Jewish Studies

 Requirements for the Minor